haemishkyd/KydHomeV2/Universal Remote/README.md

 Store the service file in /lib/systemd/system.
 Thereafter run *systemctl enable universal_remote.service*

-The volume of the Raspberry Pi might need to be changed.
-This [link](http://raspberrypi-aa.github.io/session3/audio.html) explains how to do this.
+To se the volume of the Raspberry Pi run *alsamixer* Then run *sudo alsactl store* which will store the update for after reboot.